MPoL-dev/MPoL/docs/ci-tutorials/PyTorch.md

 plt.show()
 ```

-*Note the change in scale.* With only one step, we already see that we stepped *right over* the minimum to somewhere far up the other side of the valley (orange point)!
+*Note the change in scale!* With only one step, we already see that we stepped *right over* the minimum to somewhere far up the other side of the valley (orange point)!
 This is not good.
 If we kept iterating with the same learning rate, we'd find that the optimization process diverges and the step sizes start blowing up.
 This is why it is important to pick the proper step size by setting the learning rate appropriately.
 Steps that are too small take a long time while steps that are too large render the optimization process invalid.
 In this case, a reasonable choice appears to be ``step size = 0.6``, which would have reached pretty close to the minimum after only 3 steps.

 To sum up, optimizing a function with gradient descent consists of